THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture: Abstract

 \section{Abstract}

-We present THEIA, a 2.75M-parameter modular neural architecture that learns the complete Kleene three-valued logic (K3) truth table from task data---without external symbolic inference components and without hand-encoded K3 gate primitives.
-Across 5 seeds, THEIA achieves all 39 rules of the full K3 truth table at $>99\%$ per-rule accuracy (App.~\ref{app:kleene_full}) and all 12 Unknown-involving rules at means $99.80$--$100.00\%$.
-We note upfront that Transformer baselines also reach $>99\%$ per-rule accuracy on all 39 rules under appropriate training (117/117 rule--seed combinations in App.~\ref{app:tuned_tf}); flat MLPs match THEIA on \emph{Phase~1 overall} accuracy within $0.04$pp (Table~\ref{tab:backbone_ablation}), but we do not separately run the 10K-samples-per-rule Kleene diagnostic on flat MLPs---the per-rule reliability of flat MLPs at Phase~1 is not independently verified in this work, and is in any case tangential to our main finding, since flat MLPs \emph{collapse} in the Phase~3 Gumbel-softmax chain regime.
-K3 learnability by expressive architectures is therefore \emph{not} the central finding.
-The central findings concern two properties of the learned system: (i)~a structural property of the representation (\emph{uncertainty--verdict asymmetric propagation}, \S\ref{sec:delayed}), and (ii)~a generalization-profile property under discretized end-to-end training (\emph{reliability spectrum across architectural inductive biases}, \S\ref{sec:chain}).
+We present THEIA, a 2.75M-parameter modular neural architecture that learns the complete Kleene three-valued logic (K3) truth table from task data, without external symbolic inference components or hand-encoded K3 gate primitives.
+Across 5 seeds, THEIA passes all 39 entries of the full K3 diagnostic at $>99\%$ per-rule accuracy (195/195 rule--seed combinations).
+We do not claim that K3 learnability is unique to THEIA: appropriately trained Transformer baselines also pass all 39 rules.
+The central claims are instead (i) an interpretable representation profile for uncertainty propagation and (ii) a reliability spectrum for long compositional generalization under a shared discretized training protocol.